johscheuer/theforeman-coreos-kubernetes/README.md

 * etcd_servers: Your etcd servers seperated with a "," e.g. http://172.24.1.150:4001,http://172.24.1.140

+## Note

+If you want to run Kubernetes with a Master and some Minions you need to start at least one etcd node and create the etcd_servers host-param which points to the etcd node(s).

 ## kubernetes master_cloudconfig

 This snippet installs a kubernetes-master which allows you to interact with kubernetes and deploy your services.